stefan-zobel/streamsupport/Readme.txt

  - Release 1.7.1 completes the Java 12 port and adds some improvements and bug fixes from Java 13.

+ - Release 1.7.2 has a new Dual-pivot quicksort implementation, adds a few Java 9 methods to J8Arrays, is overall a bit smaller and adds some improvements and minor documentation fixes from Java 14.

 KNOWN PROBLEMS